airalab/robonomics-wiki/docs/en/deploy-sensor-map.md

 };
 ```

 Here you have to insert latitude and longitude of your city.

+Optionally, I can setup ["Wind direction" service](https://github.com/danwild/wind-js-server) and provide URL to it in `WIND_PROVIDER` field.

 ## Build for Release